-- TRC staff including infrastructure, customer and community services, planning and regulatory services, economic development, GIS, communications, community development, water and waste.
+- TRC staff including infrastructure, customer and community services, planning and regulatory services, economic development, GIS, communications, community development, and water and waste

 The Tablelands LDMG meets regularly to develop strategies to respond to disasters and to mitigate the effects of disasters on the community.
 During November to April (wet season) the LDMG meets on a monthly basis.
 At all other times of the year the LDMG meets as regularly as required.

-- Ensure that disaster management and disaster operations in the area are consistent with the State group’s strategic policy framework for disaster management for the State
+- Ensure disaster management and disaster operations in the area are consistent with the State group’s strategic policy framework for disaster management.

 - Perform other functions given to the group under the Act or functions incidental to a function mentioned.